PHYLLIS DUNIPACE (CHAIR)

 She is currently studying Medicine at King’s College London.
 Her passion for animals began at the young age of 5 with her first pet goldfish, Goldie, and now she adores spending time with her family Golden Retriever, Ben.

-Jon joined GAWF in late 2020 to oversee the charity’s communications and fundraising, having spent the last 3 years working with a number of animal welfare charities around the world.
+Jon joined GAWF in 2020 to oversee the charity’s communications and fundraising, before moving into the role of Head of UK Operations in early 2021.

 He has a BA in Sociology from the University of Sussex and a professional background in music events and hospitality business management, but in the last few years he has dedicated his life to improving the welfare of animals across the globe.